Ultimate Guide To Nepal

 Lumbini is Nepal’s holy land and sacred pilgrimage site of Buddhists.
 Historically, Kapilvastu Kingdom’s queen, Maya, gave birth to her son, Siddhartha Gautam, in the garden of Lumbini Park.
 The little boy later became Buddha and founded Buddhism.

-After the unification of Nepal, Lumbini became part of the nation; hence, Nepal became the land where the Buddha was born.
+After Nepal’s unification, Lumbini became part of the nation; hence, Nepal became the land where the Buddha was born.
 At present, Lumbini is a sacred site for Buddhists worldwide.

 There are many things to do in Lumbini, some of which are as follows: